The United Youth Empowerment Services was founded April 18th, 2016 by four twenty-something family men

 adding up, we began to purchase our equipment.

-The United Youth Empowerment Services has been creating multi-cultural narrative films and documentaries for the Immigrats population in order to encourage refugee youth towards positive choices.
+Since 2016 United Youth Empowerment Services has been creating multi-cultural narrative films and documentaries for the Immigrant population in order to encourage refugee youth towards positive choices.
 Through lenses, we entertain and

 educate our community.